Below is a guide to taking a CSV of up to 50,000 keywords and clustering them by topic — with keyword intent applied as well.

 cluster = True

-Step 8: Run Clustering Keywords – This can take a while!
+Step 7: Run clustering — this can take a while

 cluster_accuracy = cluster_accuracy / 100